41north/besu-exflo/README.md

 ### Why not use the Web3 interface that every Ethereum client has?

-If you have ever tried this you will quickly realise that extracting even just the basic information from an Ethereum client via the Web3 interface requires a lot of requests and some non-trivial logic to do well.
+If you have ever tried this you will quickly realise that extracting even just the basic information from an Ethereum client via the Web3 interface requires a lot of requests, and some non-trivial logic to do well.
 On top of that, depending on the client (we won't name anyone in particular) you may find that under heavy load, such as when syncing for the first time, your client may become unstable and periodically core dump.
 Maximising throughput whilst keeping the client happy quickly becomes a tedious exercise.

 Put simply it has been our experience that pulling via the Web3 interface is sub-optimal for a variety reasons which are better explored in a blog post.

-### Why Kafka and Postgres?
+### Why Postgres and Kafka?
 Is it possible to develop more data stores?

-TBW
+Majority of people will find very useful to externalise the internal information that a typical Ethereum node stores.
+Postgres and Kafka are well-known data store technologies (each of one serving different purposes and necessities) that are often used to perform better queries or real-time analytics.

+Having said that.
+Yes, we thought originally on Exflo to be easily extendable so, if you find another possible use-case let us know!

-### Can we replace RocksDB storage engine with Exflo?
+### Can we replace RocksDB storage engine that Besu uses with the Postgres' one inside Exflo?

-TBW
+As far as we know, Besu originally had planned support to add Postgres directly as a storage plugin.
+To us, Exflo is considered a second class storage to Besu that complements and adds more meaning so we don't see it replacing RocksDB (for multiple obvious reasons one of them being performance).

 ## 📬 Get in touch